solana-labs/ledger-app-solana/doc/api.md

 ### General transport description

-Ledger APDUs requests and responses are encapsulated using a flexible protocol allowing to fragment large payloads over different underlying transport mechanisms.
+_Ledger APDUs requests and responses are encapsulated using a flexible protocol allowing to fragment large payloads over different underlying transport mechanisms._

-The common transport header is defined as follows :
+The common transport header is defined as follows:

 | *Description*                                                                     | *Length*